ruggeri/nedreduce/README.md

 The `mapreduce/mapper` package contains all the code required for performing mapping.
 Its most important method is `ExecuteMapping`.
-To partition the output `KeyValue`s, a helper `OutputManager` was written.
+To partition the output `types.KeyValue`s, a helper `OutputManager` was written.
-The `OutputManager` takes care of opening output files, setting up JSON encoders, and calculating which reducer should be sent each output `KeyValue`.
+The `OutputManager` takes care of opening output files, setting up JSON encoders, and calculating which reducer should be sent each output `types.KeyValue`.

 I wrote a `mapper.Configuration` struct to contain the parameters for a map task.
-It tracks `JobConfiguration` fairly closely, but also contains a `MapTaskIdx`.
+It tracks `types.JobConfiguration` fairly closely, but also contains a `MapTaskIdx`.

 ### mapreduce/reducer